IgorOlhovski/Drupal-Framework/README.txt

 Features

 		* Framework gives general placement and formatting to basic Drupal elements
-    * Fixed width of 960px by default
 		* Supports one, two, and three-column layouts
+		* Set to a 24 column grid of 950px
-    * CSS file is highly organized, including a table of contents, color codes, section flags, alphabetical properties, etc.
+		* CSS file is highly organized, including a table of contents, section flags, alphabetical properties, etc.
-    * Includes a list of CSS utility classes for easy content formatting
+		* Includes a CSS reset and a list of CSS utility classes for easy content formatting
 		* Em unit text sizing with vertical rhythm
 		* Search in sidebar (as a block) and header (as a theme configuration option)
+		* Included support for Dynamic Persistent Menu
+		* Quick block and view editing links
 		* Clean and simplified code, file structure, and administration section
-    * Included support for Dynamic Persistent Menu
 		* Works nicely in mobile browsers
 		* W3C valid CSS 2.1 / XHTML 1.1
 		* Verified and tested with Firefox 3, Firefox 2, IE7, IE6, Safari 4, Chrome

 Framework is not intended to be everything to everyone.
 It is built with simplicity and ease of modification in mind.